Being on a W-2 or a 1099: Which is Better for You?

 The intended takeaway from this article is that in most cases where there are few or no deductions to be taken by someone as a freelancer that it might be better to be a W-2 employee.
 They usually should be a W-2 employee which puts them right with the IRS.
 My own belief: when many employers want to pay a person who comes into their office to work as a 1099, this offer is made to save the employer money and not to benefit the employee.
 The employer may or may not know the rules that most of these working people should be W-2 employees.

-NOTE: It is not yet clear how the pandemic and employees working at home may change the status of W-2 workers especially how they impact different state taxes.
-What is known is that W-2 workers cannot take business expenses such the cost of a computer to work at home though some states like New York still may allow it.
+Note: W-2 workers cannot take business expenses such the cost of a computer to work at home.
+Some states like New York still may allow it.
 Different states have different rules regarding remote work.